Biomass

 They are focusing on schools and other institutions, and have attached an autoclave for hospital and clinic use.

 A Geyser, is a hot water heater in South Africa.
-There are many areas there that are not connected to conventional utility grids, and heating water with electricity and natural gas is expansive and/or impractical.
+There are many houses that are not connected to conventional utility grids, and heating water with electricity and natural gas is expansive and/or impractical.

 Tankless, batch hot water heaters directly connected to the shower etc, are a great single-use application for an efficient stoves.